Guide to Alveoloplasty (Alveoplasty) –

-Your dentist will need to anesthetize (numb up) the bone and overlying gum tissue in the region where the alveoloplasty will be performed.
-In the case where this procedure is combined with performing tooth extractions, the anesthetic given for their removal may be all that is required.
+Your dentist will need to anesthetize (numb up) the bone and overlying gum tissue in the region where your procedure will be performed.
+In the case where it is combined with tooth extractions, the anesthetic given for their removal may already be all that is required.

 2) Exposing the jawbone ridge.

 The dentist will need to create a gum tissue flap and reflect it back to expose the underlying bone that needs to be trimmed and adjusted during your alveoloplasty procedure.
 To do so, they’ll make incisions in your gums and then reflect the freed tissues back.
 We detail the gum flap procedure here.
 The steps.

 3) Recontouring the bone.

 - Trimming is always accompanied by copious irrigation (flushing) with fluids.
 Water, or preferably saline solution, is used.
 Surgical site irrigation both washes away debris and helps to keep the bone tissue moist/hydrated.

-Small lumps and bumps may just be trimmed from the surface of the jawbone.
+Small lumps and bumps may just be shaved off the surface of the jawbone.
 Larger protrusions may involve removing sections of bone.
 In some cases, a protruding ridge may be weakened internally and then compressed so to give it its needed shape.
 (See animations below.)